 Composition notes: Written January 2017, premiered shortly thereafter at Brooklyn Contra.
 I wanted a dance with a larks' right-hand chain to a neighbor that was otherwise dead easy, and this is what I came up with.
 (There are lots of great dances with a larks' right-hand chain to their partner, but chaining to a neighbor lets dancers practice the move with lots of different folks.)

-I Can't Believe It's Not Butter! (improper)
+I Can't Believe It's Not Butter! (improper) [VIDEO]

 A1: long lines forward and back